salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # error.Conflicts.Actions

-- Re-run the command with --ignore-conflicts if you want to overwrite the remote changes
+- To overwrite the local changes, rerun this command with the --ignore-conflicts flag.

 - To overwrite the remote changes, run the "sf deploy metadata" command with the --ignore-conflicts flag.